ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 This adjusted or non-mediated RR is then used to calculate a non-mediated PAF, with which we can assume independence across risk factors when aggregating

-Here is `GBD mediator template <https://hub.ihme.washington.edu/display/gbd2017/Mediator+Template>`_
+Here is `GBD mediator template <https://hub.ihme.washington.edu/display/gbd2017/Mediator+Template>`_ which belongs to GBD/risk factors causal criteria section

 What is a risk exposure?
 ++++++++++++++++++++++++